 If you are registered for the Goods and Services Tax (GST), where applicable we will add GST to your grant payment and provide you with a recipient created tax invoice.
-You are required to notify us if your GST registration status changes during the project period.
-GST does not apply to grant payments to government related entities.
+You are required to notify us if your GST registration status changes.
+GST does not apply to grant payments to government related entities12.